Olical/EventEmitter/README.md

 If you wish to run the tests you will also need to fetch the required submodules.
 You can do that with the following command.

     git submodule update --init

-## Building

-### Documentation

-First you will need to install [dox](https://github.com/visionmedia/dox) and [LinkedIn's fork of dust](http://linkedin.github.com/dustjs/) using [npm](https://npmjs.org/).
-You can do that with the following command.

-    npm install dox dustjs-linkedin

-Then you can run `make docs` to build from the JSDoc comments found within the source code.
-The built documentation will be placed in `docs/api.md`.
-I actually keep this inside the repository so each version will have it's documentation stored with it.

 ## License (MIT)